rohitgawas/sauceDemoAutomation/README.md

 To demonstrate this , I have provided two build runs :

 ### Build with Passed state : In this I have disabled the failing test to get passed build
-### Build with Failed state : I this failing test is enabled and running.
+### Build with Failed state : In this the failing test is enabled and running.